Chinonyedoris/ChinonyedorisA_Data-Portfolio/README.md

 author:
   name: Chinonyedoris
 ###Welcome to my digital portfolio showcasing key projects in data analysis, UX research, and AI integration.
-13|   bio: "UX Researcher • AI Enthusiast • Data Analyst.
+"UX Researcher • AI Enthusiast • Data Analyst.
 Hi, I’m Chinonye.
 I design intuitive digital experiences and solve real-world problems using AI, UX, and data.
 Welcome to my portfolio.

 ###Professional Bio": """
 I'm a passionate and creative Data Analyst and UX Researcher, deeply driven With experience across aviation analytics, UX design, and data annotation for AI, I strive to create meaningful digital solutions that improve lives.
 I'm a lifelong learner with a love for clean design, structured data, and